LucasWaelti/kalibr-wiki/Helper-scripts.md

 ##ROS bag dataset creater/extractor
 ###bagcreater
 This script allows you to create a ROS bag from raw image files and optionally IMU data.
-The files have to be organized in folders as illustrated below for a system with two cameras and an IMU.
+The files have to be organized in folders as illustrated below for a system with two cameras and an IMU
 >
 dataset-dir<br>
 ├── cam0<br>